Skip to main content

 • 53% of employees say they weren't recognized for their contributions to the organization

-Fuel your retention strategy with employee feedback.
+Fuel your retention strategy with employee feedback & action.

+Listening to employees is the foundation of retention success.
 Employees want to have a voice in their experience at work.
 They know better than anyone what might be causing people to leave—and many will share their ideas and concerns directly if you ask.
 To capture this kind of feedback, you must open up a variety of channels to help leaders listen.

 Some leaders we’ve worked with are hesitant to ask for too much feedback, worrying about survey fatigue.
 Others don’t believe employees will share honestly.
 But our research shows employees are most engaged when: